ddbj/www/policies-e.md

 1111 Yata, Mishima, Shizuoka 411-8540, Japan
 Research Organization of Information and Systems National Institute of Genetics
-Bioinformation and DDBJ Center
+BioData Science Initiative

 Contact Method: By [Contact Form](/contact-e.html)

 ## Data Submission Guideline {#data-submission-guideline}
-This is a guideline for submitting data to the databases operated by the Bioinformation and DDBJ Center (hereinafter referred to as 'Center'), and sets forth the rights of submitters and items to be observed.
+This is a guideline for submitting data to the databases operated by the BioData Science Initiative (hereinafter referred to as 'Center'), and sets forth the rights of submitters and items to be observed.

 ### Data Processing {#data-processing}
 Center may correct obvious errors and inconsistencies, convert format or add relevant information to data provided by submitters, for maintaining quality and improving usability of the data.
 Center must obtain submitter's permission in cases where it will process data beyond such purpose.